-Strategy 5: Improve understanding of the distribution and population trends of plains-wanderers
+Strategy 5: Improve understanding of the distribution and population trends of the plains-wanderer.

-Action Description Priority Performance Criteria Responsible Party Indicative Cost (priority 1) 5a Increase understanding of population dynamics and ecology of plains- wanderers (e.g. population size, age/size class structure, dispersal rates, distribution).
-2 Knowledge on the population dynamics (including recruitment and survivorship in populations) of plains-wanderers is significantly increased.
+Action Description Priority Performance Criteria Responsible Agencies and potential partners Indicative Cost priority 1 only 5a Increase understanding of population dynamics and ecology of the plains-wanderer (e.g. population size, age/size class structure, dispersal rates, distribution).
+2 Knowledge on the population dynamics (including recruitment and survivorship in populations) of the plains-wanderer is significantly increased.
 Measures of current population size and age/class structure are identified and dispersal rates are assessed.
-Understanding of the plains-wanderers spatial ecology, and preferred florisitic habitat attributes, is increased.
+Understanding of the plains-wanderers spatial ecology, and preferred floristic habitat attributes, is increased.
 Genetic material is collected, stored and recorded from plains-wanderers, whenever the opportunity arises.
 Opportunities to use genetic techniques to analyse plains-wanderer population size and trends have been investigated.
-A systematic broad-scale survey is undertaken across the species' range to confirm long-term population monitoring results, determine availability of birds for any captive breeding program, and allow for investigation of causes of decline.
-DELWP PV OEH Research community
+Long-term population monitoring results are analysed to determine availability of birds for any captive breeding program, and allow for investigation of causes of decline.
+OEH DELWP PV Research community -

-Action Description Priority Performance Criteria Responsible Party Indicative Cost (priority 1) 5b Implement a long term plains-wanderer monitoring program in the species' strongholds in the Riverina region of NSW and the Northern Plains of Victoria.
-1 Permanently marked monitoring grids are established at key sites across the Riverina region in NSW and the Northern Plains region in Victoria.
+Action Description Priority Performance Criteria Responsible Agencies and potential partners Indicative Cost priority 1 only 5b Implement a long term plains-wanderer monitoring program in the species' strongholds in the Riverina region of NSW and the Northern Plains of Victoria.
+1 Long-term monitoring grids are established at key sites across the Riverina region in NSW and the Northern Plains region in Victoria.
 Regular effective monitoring of plains-wanderer populations is conducted at permanent sites, and incorporates measurements of habitat structure, native grass and herb cover.
 Population trends and habitat suitability are assessed for each site and reported annually to DotE and PwRT.
 Alternative survey and monitoring techniques are trialled to inform monitoring in other plainswanderer locations, including assessment of the detectability success of each method.
-DELWP PV OEH NCCMA PWRT TfN 5c Undertake regular monitoring at other known plains- wanderer sites.
-2 Other known and likely habitats are surveyed to locate viable plains-wanderer populations.
+OEH DELWP PV NCCMA PWRT TfN \$30 000 pa 5c Undertake regular monitoring at other known plains-wanderer sites.
+2 Targeted surveys are undertaken in suitable habitat in eastern pastoral South Australia to establish whether resident populations exist.
+Other known and likely habitats are surveyed to locate viable plains-wanderer populations.
 A regular monitoring program is established for other important plains-wanderer locations (e.g. biennial).
-Monitoring techniques are informed by the results of trials conducted under action 5a.
-DELWP PV OEH DNEWR EHP PWRT TfN BHA
+Monitoring techniques are informed by the results of trials conducted under action 5b.
+OEH DELWP PV DNEWR NPSR PWRT TfN BHA -